Glen Browder: Political career

 He was elected as a Democrat to the One Hundred First Congress, by special election, to fill the vacancy caused by the death of United States Representative William F. Nichols, and re-elected to the three succeeding Congresses (April 4, 1989 – January 3, 1997).

 In the House, Browder served on the House Armed Services Committee and the House Budget Committee.
 He focused on military readiness and balancing the federal budget.

 He successfully defended Fort McClellan, an Army training base in his district, from three efforts to close it in the early 1990s.
 (The Army eventually won authorization to close the base in 1995.)
 In 1992–93, he chaired a two-year special House inquiry, Countering the Chemical and Biological Threat in the Post-Soviet World.
 He advocated for benefits for veterans returning from Operation Desert Storm and study of a set of symptoms that would come to be known as Gulf War Syndrome.

 Browder, a moderate Democrat, was a founding member of the Blue Dog Coalition in late 1994.
 As chairman of the Blue Dogs' Budget Committee and a member of the House Budget Committee, Browder introduced ideas that would eventually form the basis of bipartisan agreement in the contentious 1996 federal budget.
 Browder authored the Blue Dogs' budget proposals to use savings from spending cuts to pay down the federal deficit and make tax cuts dependent on meeting deficit-reduction goals.

 He did not seek re-election to the House of Representatives in 1996, and his seat went to the Republican Bob Riley.
 Browder was instead an unsuccessful candidate for election to the United States Senate election in Alabama, 1996, losing in the Democratic primary to Alabama State Senator Roger Bedford, Jr., who also proceeded to lose to Alabama Attorney General (and future U.S. Attorney General) Jeff Sessions.

 After Congress

 Following his time in the House of Representatives, Browder accepted two academic positions, the first as a distinguished visiting professor in the Department of National Security Affairs at the Naval Postgraduate School (1997–present), with primary responsibility in the area of "Congress and the Pentagon".
 He later returned to Jacksonville State University in Alabama as Eminent Scholar in American Democracy.
 He retired from JSU in 2005 as Emeritus Professor of American Democracy.

-He has published three books, The Future of American Democracy: A Former Congressman's Unconventional Analysis, University Press of America, 2002;
+He has published four books, The Future of American Democracy: A Former Congressman's Unconventional Analysis, University Press of America, 2002;

-The South's New Racial Politics: Inside the Race Game of Southern History, NewSouth Books, 2009; and Stealth Reconstruction: An Untold Story of Racial Politics in Recent Southern History (with Artemisia Stanberry), NewSouth Books, 2010.
+The South's New Racial Politics: Inside the Race Game of Southern History, NewSouth Books, 2009; and Stealth Reconstruction: An Untold Story of Racial Politics in Recent Southern History (with Artemisia Stanberry), NewSouth Books, 2010, and South Carolina's Turkish People: A History and Ethnology, University of South Carolina Press, 2018.